seo3650/Audio_style_transfer/README.md

 # Split and Merge .wav file

-- We use python library spleeter to split song file to vocal and accompaniment file.
+- We use python library spleeter to split song files into vocal and accompaniment files.
-For example: split song file named song.mp3 and store result in output folder
+For example, split song file named song.mp3 and store result in the output folder
 ```
 spleeter separate -i song.mp3 -o output
 ```
-- We use pydub to merge converted file and mr
+- We use pydub to merge converted file and MR

 Or, you can run the split.ipynb in the Colab.